 Minister may direct another person

-An application for access to a document of a Minister may be dealt with by the Minister or such person as the Minister directs.
-4 There is no requirement that the person be a member of staff of the Minister’s office.
-This means, for example, that a Minister may direct an individual agency staff member to deal with an RTI Act or IP Act application.
+An application for access to a document of a Minister may be dealt with by the Minister or such person as the Minister directs.5 There is no requirement that the person be a member of staff of the Minister’s Office.

 Principal officer may delegate